radityaaqil/eFishery-Summary/day-8/cloud-native.md

 11. Admin Process --> Run admin/management tasks as one off processes
 12. Disposability --> Easily disposed (fast startup and graceful shutdown)

+## CONTAINERS

-CONTAINERS --> an abstraction at the app layer that packages the code and the dependencies together
+An abstraction at the app layer that packages the code and the dependencies together

-Docker Registry
+## Docker Registry
 Common docker term
 - A registry is a service containing repositories of images that respond to the registry API.
 - A local registry is where are stored the images that you built or pulled.